-I am not sure I am ready to be a bonafide minimalist, but I am certainly ready to let go of some stuff.
-I am reminding myself daily to keep the best, and lose the rest.
+I am not sure I am ready to be a strict minimalist, but I am certainly ready to let go of some stuff.
+Daily, when I clean up, I remind myself to keep the best, and lose the rest.
 I suppose minimally speaking, I choose less is more.

 It is so liberating being on vacation.
-Everything is so clean and organized.
-Lots of light and a clean fridge.
-Food looks better, tastes better, sheets and towels are white and clean, the bedroom isn’t cluttered.
-You aren’t surrounded by work.
+Everything is clean and organized, more light, and a clean fridge.
+Food looks better, tastes better, sheets and towels are white and clean, the bedroom isn’t cluttered.?

-You have just what you need to live and vacation.
-You might pick up some groceries, borrow a paperback and a sand castle pail, but not much more.
+On the way, you might pick up some groceries, borrow a paperback and a dig out a castle pail, but not much more.
 You don’t need anything else.

 Letting go of the past, all its stuff, and all of its clogged up negativity is life changing.